-As well as the mix of uses provided in the masterplan, there are two significant development sites to the immediate north of Callander South (sites ED1 and RET1 in the LDP) Planning permission has been granted for a new care home on the RET1 site.
-There are different community aspirations for the ED1 site and it will be for the new Local Development Plan process to consider any change.
+As well as the mix of uses provided in the masterplan, there are two significant development sites to the immediate north of Callander South (sites ED1 and RET1 in the LDP).
+Planning permission has been granted for a new care home on the RET1 site.
+The community's Local Place Plan (2022-2032) identifies that ED1 should be used for recreational playing fields and the new footbridge location for the river crossing.
+It will be for the new Local Development Plan process to consider any change to the proposed use here.

 Both sites, whatever their final use will further diversify the range of land uses within the area.
 It will be important for development proposals to consider how these connect with the Callander South area.